Canon T4i vs Panasonic LX100 II

 It is notable that the T4i has a microphone port, which is missing on the LX100 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The LX100 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T4i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T4i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T4i was succeeded by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T4i and LX100 II can be found, respectively, in the Canon T4i Manual (free pdf) or the online Panasonic LX100 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T4i and the Panasonic LX100 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.